 Yes.
 Greyhound races are one of the few forms of online betting that received an exemption from the Unlawful Internet Gambling Enforcement Act of 2006 (UIGEA).
 Both horse racing and dog racing were specifically mentioned in the UIGEA and were given a free pass.

 However, the UIGEA also gave individual states the option to opt-out of racing betting.
 Most states decided to allow online racing betting, but a few states did opt out.
-You can see the list of states that allow online horse betting below.
+You can see the list of states that allow online greyhound betting below.

 Online poker, sports betting and casino games were not so lucky.
 The UIGEA made it very difficult for operators in those areas to stay in business.
 Horse and dog racing sites managed to get their exemptions and have been running in the open in the US ever since.